 Core capabilities in AI billing solutions

 AI billing is not a single feature.
 It's a suite of capabilities spanning the entire contract-to-cash process.
 When evaluating solutions, look for a platform that integrates these modules rather than treating them as isolated tasks.
+The value of integration is compounding — when contract ingestion feeds directly into invoicing, which feeds into collections, which feeds into revenue recognition, every handoff is automated and every data point is traceable.

 AI contract ingestion and term extraction